CASDAV/DotNet.LearningNotes/notes/Platforms & Frameworks.Dot Net.2 First steps.LaunchSettings.md

 }
 ```

-The previous example shows a default launchSettings.json, ass you can see there are 2 sections, <code>"iisSetttings"</code> and <code>"profiles"</code>, first we are going to focus on the "profiles", and then in the "iisSettings".
+The previous example shows a default launchSettings.json, as you can see there are 2 sections, <code>"iisSetttings"</code> and <code>"profiles"</code>, first we are going to focus on the "profiles", and then in the "iisSettings".

 ### "profiles"